 4. Not Utilising Personalisation

 Not utilising the power of personalisation is a common pitfall that can significantly impact the success of a campaign.
 Generic messaging just doesn’t cut it anymore and personalisation is key to engaging your audience and making them feel valued.
-Research shows that personalised mail is 35% more likely to drive an actual purchase than unaddressed mail.
-Addressing your recipients by name, providing them with customised offers based on their past purchases or making use of variable data printing processes are all effective ways to create highly personalised mailers
+The use of modern digital printing technology allows for highly sophisticated variable data printing, moving beyond just names to include dynamic images and custom offers based on location or purchase history.
+Recent figures from DRMG show that direct mail achieves an impressive 4.4% response rate, far exceeding digital channels, a rate which is significantly boosted when relevant personalisation is applied.
+Addressing your recipients by name, providing them with customised offers based on their past purchases or making use of variable data printing processes are all effective ways to create highly personalised mailers.

 5. Not Testing the Campaign

 Before sending out a large-scale direct mail advertising campaign, conduct an A/B test for particular aspects of your campaign, such as headlines, copy, offers and design.
+Testing shouldn't stop at the content; A/B testing the *format*, such as comparing an enclosed letter versus a self-mailer, or even testing different envelope enclosing styles, can yield profound insights into customer behaviour.
 Analyse the results to see which best resonates with your audience so that you can refine your ongoing approach accordingly.
 That way, before conducting a large-scale campaign you have the data to inform your decision-making process, ensuring no wasted materials or efforts.

 6. Not Tracking Results